50 States of Social Media

 - Create long form content for LinkedIn and Medium to expand your reach.
 (Note: I don’t believe in reposting content on these platforms.)

 - Join LinkedIn Groups to expand your network.
 Become an active participant.

 - Interview experts on video.
+Think influencer marketing.
 Post these videos on your blog and on YouTube.

 - Monitor ratings and review sites.
-Think Yelp, TripAdvisor, Amazon and others.
-While not always considered formal social media (is that an oxymoron?), they provide public interaction and sharing.
-Additionally, they’re often entryways to your products.
+Think Yelp, TripAdvisor, Amazon and Appple.
+While not formally social media, they provide public interaction and sharing.
+Additionally, they’re often entryways for your products.

-- Use targeted social media platforms.
+- Use targeted social media platforms, where appropriate.
 Depending on your interests or business focus, niche social media venues can be very useful.
 My favorite is Ravelry, a community dedicated to knitters, crocheters and spinners.

 What other social media tips would you add to this list and why?